I’m happy that everyone is equally distant from each other

 I see your art experience started from your early childhood.
 Personally, I believe education and art are essential to changing the future.
 What do you think is the role of art?

 “To me, everything is ART.
 So, it doesn’t feel right to put its role into words.
 But I feel that art contributes to make people question things.
-There are too many people who don’t have doubts.

-Currently music in Japan is divided into two – one that turns us away from the social conditions, and one that makes us face it directly.
+Music is divided into two – one that turns us away from the social conditions, and one that makes us face it directly.
 Which means, art can be distinguished as something that ‘makes us face the truth’ and capitalistic music as something that ‘makes us dream.’
 The act of expressing art is living itself, it functions as a way to critique myself and plays a part in improving my quality of life.
 That is why we should deepen our knowledge and education and always pursue the unknown.
 I think we need Music which is a device to capture this space critically in this era.”

 Please don’t think you are in the audience seats forever